cookie2/Final_Project_Programming/readme.md

 # 0.Check if you have installed python3.
 If not, installed it.

-# 1.Make sure you have installed all packages.
+# 1. Make sure you have installed all packages.
 ## Which package you should install, please refer to requirements.txt
-	if not, follow this:
+## if not, follow this:
-		windows:
+**windows**:
 	double-click package_auto_install.bat
 		or
 		open your cmd and input command:
 			pip install --upgrade --user ***package***
 		or:
 			py -m pip install ***package***

 	Linux:
 		open your terminal and input command:
 			pip install --upgrade ***package***
 		or:
 			python3 -m pip install --upgrade ***package***
 	Mac OS:
 		press command + space bar and type in terminal. click the app icon to open a new terminal window. input command:
 			pip install --upgrade ***package***
 		or:
 			python3 -m pip install --upgrade ***package***

 	if you use Jupyter, create a block and paste:
 		!pip install --upgrade ***package***
 	warning:
 		I am not suggest you use colab, because it will has many problems.

 	else if you use Anaconda, find out your terminal and input those command: pip install --upgrade ***package***
 		***when you have done, follow the messeges show on your terminal, restart it.***

-# 2.Before you run website_scraper.py/website_scraper_another_ver.py, you should know:
+# 2. Before you run website_scraper.py/website_scraper_another_ver.py, you should know:
 	-Open this .py file by your IDE, such like Python IDLE, Visual Studio Code, Jupyter or something else.
 	-Read all the comments in this .py file.
 	-This example is for chrome user, if you are not, search on browser, how to change selenium setting for different browser.
 	-Cause my poor English, if you cannot understand what those comments meaning, you can contact me or research by yourself.

-# 3.You should realize it just an simple code, web scraping is more complex than you thought.
+# 3. You should realize it just an simple code, web scraping is more complex than you thought.
 If you are instersing in.
 Ask Professor or give up.
 	Just kidding, here is the direction:
 		1.If you not familiar with website structure, you should learn it.(Keyword: html, css and javascript) 2.You should know what is html element.